Rakshalav/Calculator/README.md

 ### Note: This project was made and built on Visual Studio so the steps are Visual Studio.

-1. ⬇️ Download the `Source Code.zip` from the `release` section.
+1. ⬇️ Download the `Source Code.zip` from the `release` section or Clone or Fork this Reposirory
-2. 🧷 Open the `gui_calculator.sln`.
+2. 🧷 Open the `gui_calculator.sln`
-3. ▶️ Simply build and run.
+3. ▶️ Simply build and run

 **If you don't care about the source code and just about the programm.
 You can download the** `Calculator.exe` **from** `relaease` **as well.**